Dynamic Landau-Lifshitz-Bloch-Slonczewski equations for spintronics: Conclusion

 \section{Conclusion}

 In this work, we presented the derivation of the dLLBS equations for spintronic devices, which systematically incorporate thermal fluctuations and spin torque effects.
 We analyzed their impact on switching dynamics in benchmark systems, demonstrating consistency with established models while capturing additional stochastic features.
-Furthermore, we showcased the predictive power of the dLLBS framework for switching times in technologically relevant systems, such as magnetic tunnel junctions.
 The model’s ability to account for both mean behavior and statistical variance highlights its advantages over traditional approaches like sLLG or LLB.
+Furthermore, we showcased the predictive power of the dLLBS framework for switching times in technologically relevant systems, such as MTJs.
+For instance, in MTJs with perpendicular magnetic anisotropy, increasing temperature reduces both the saturation magnetization ($M_s$) and the effective anisotropy ($K_u$ for an uniaxial magnet).
+This reduction lowers the switching threshold (current/voltage) by decreasing the energy barrier, which scales roughly with the ratio of anisotropy energy to thermal energy ($\approx K_uV/k_BT$).
+Given that the dLLB model accurately reproduces thermal variations in saturation magnetization, as mentioned in Ref.~\cite{fattouhiUltrafastDynamicsMoments2025}, we hypothesize that it can similarly capture thermal effects on magnetic anisotropy -- and thus on the energy barrier.
+However, this requires dedicated investigation.
 These results underscore the dLLBS framework’s potential for optimizing spintronic devices and exploring noise-driven functionalities in probabilistic computing.